 The second prong, Operation Uranus, is to be aimed at Stalingrad (now Volgograd) in the southwest.
 This offensive is to be commanded by General Alexander Mikhailovich Vasilevsky and is scheduled to start on 19 November.

-Back in the Soviet Union, Zhukov breaks though the German blockade of Leningrad in January 1943.
-By the end of the year he has succeeded in lifting the entire siege.
+1943 - Soviet forces under Zhukov's command break though the German blockade of Leningrad in January 1943.
+By the end of the year the entire siege has been lifted.
+Zhukov is promoted to the rank of marshal.

-From now on the Germans are on the defensive as the Soviet forces drive them back to the Soviet border then across Eastern Europe and into Germany itself.
+From now on the Germans are on the defensive as the Soviet forces drive them back to the Soviet border then across Eastern Europe and into Germany.

 1944 - The Soviets complete the liberation of Belorussia and the Ukraine.
 By the middle of the year the Red Army is approaching Warsaw, the capital of Poland.
 However, the army stops short when noncommunist resistance forces launch a rebellion against the German garrisons in the city.